Skip to content

 claude --version

 We will walk through the full setup together in Week 2.
+If you want to read ahead, the Week 2 setup guide has the same material in written form.

 Quick Reference